Securing a position in Nursing requires more than just qualifications and experience; you’ll need a resume that clearly showcases both.

 With at least a few years of experience, you’ll be able to show a hiring manager that you are:

-- Experienced in bedside manner
+- Skilled in patient care and bedside manner

-- Collaborative
+- A Collaborative team player

-- Proficient working in a clinic
+- Proficient in working in a clinic setting

 Take a look at the resume example below to get an idea of how you can show off your clinical experience.